Droitwich and Evesham: Historic (Mid Worcestershire)

 1983–1997: The Borough of Redditch, and the District of Wychavon wards of Bowbrook, Claines Central and West, Claines East, Dodderhill, Droitwich Central, Droitwich South, Droitwich West, Hanbury, Hartlebury, Lovett, and Ombersley.

 The original constituency, which was created in 1983, covered a much different area.
 Situated to the north of Worcester, it included the towns of Droitwich and Redditch.

 1997–2010: The District of Wychavon wards of Badsey, Bowbrook, Bretforton and Offenham, Broadway, Dodderhill, Drakes Broughton, Droitwich Central, Droitwich South, Droitwich West, Evesham East, Evesham Hampton, Evesham North, Evesham South, Evesham West, Fladbury, Hanbury, Hartlebury, Harvington and Norton, Honeybourne and Pebworth, Lenches, Lovett, North Claines, Ombersley, Pinvin, Spetchley, The Littletons, Upton Snodsbury, and Wickhamford.

-Under the Fourth periodic review of Westminster constituencies, the boundaries of Mid Worcestershire were completely redrawn.
+Under the fourth periodic review of Westminster constituencies, the boundaries of Mid Worcestershire were completely redrawn.
 The majority of the electorate were now included in the newly created constituency of Redditch (comprising the Borough thereof).
 The remaining parts, including Droitwich, were now combined with a large part of the South Worcestershire constituency (consequently renamed West Worcestershire), including the town of Evesham.
 To combine the two areas, rural parts of the Worcester constituency were also added.

 2010–2024: The District of Wychavon wards of Badsey, Bengeworth, Bowbrook, Bretforton and Offenham, Broadway and Wickhamford, Dodderhill, Drakes Broughton, Droitwich Central, Droitwich East, Droitwich South East, Droitwich South West, Droitwich West, Evesham North, Evesham South, Fladbury, Great Hampton, Hartlebury, Harvington and Norton, Honeybourne and Pebworth, Little Hampton, Lovett and North Claines, Norton and Whittington, Ombersley, Pinvin, The Littletons, and Upton Snodsbury.

 Minor changes to align with revised ward boundaries.

 Current (Droitwich and Evesham)

-Although MId Worcestershire had contained the towns of Droitwich and Evesham since 1997, it was not until the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, that the Boundary Commission decided to rename the constituency to reflect this.
+Although MId Worcestershire had contained the towns of Droitwich and Evesham since 1997, it was not until the 2023 review of Westminster constituencies which came into effect for the 2024 general election, that the Boundary Commission decided to rename the constituency to reflect this.
 The newly named constituency contained the same wards (as they existed on 1 December 2020), except for Dodderhill, and Harvington and Norton, which were transferred to Redditch.

 Following a local government boundary review which came into effect in May 2023, the constituency of Droitwich and Evesham now contains the following wards of the District of Wychavon from the 2024 general election: